antonioribeiro/a17ex/README.md

 - Audit

 ## TODO
-- Validation
+- Validation / Configure Requests
 - Required data in Twill
 - Author/Article preview in Twill
-- Author Bio
-- Author Page
 - Order articles
 - CleanUp unused PHP code for site
 - Test Exceptions
 - Add audit to Admin
-- Add statistics to admin
 - What is this "image-wrap" on trending?
 Is this image supposed to be shown at some point?
+- Add some blocks to article seeding
+- Add a favicon
+X Enable Google Analytics Stats
+X Author Bio
+X Author Page
 X Tests
 X Share button
 X HTTPS